Why direct response TV marketing is still effective

 The beauty of direct response marketing via TV, and the appeal for brands, is that it is more affordable to purchase, easier to test and optimize and more measurable when compared to brand advertising.

-Direct response advertising is measurable, can be customized, targeted and segmented across all channels and makes good use of data.
-It also integrates with other media channels, including digital, offline, mail, email, radio, print, etc. Further, its reach and frequency can be maximized across all potential consumer touchpoints.
+Direct response advertising is measurable via response rates, can be customized, targeted and segmented across all channels and makes good use of data.
+It also integrates with other media channels, including digital (visiting a website), offline, mail, email, radio, print, etc. Further, its reach and frequency can be maximized across all potential consumer touchpoints.

 Direct response ads have been used by brands since the 1980s, but we’ve come a long way from the late-night infomercials that hawked wares while most people slept.
 Today, infomercials as long-form DRTV ads, and now the shorter DRTV spot ads, can be viewed at all hours.
 They still air because companies see a direct correlation of investment in media buying correlating with company revenue, lead generation and sales growth.